frmichel/flickr-statistics/src/fm/flickr/stat/README.md

 This specific main class simply reports what already exists in daily files, namely the total number of photos uploaded every day (the last column of daily data files), and stores the result into file uploads/daily_uploads.csv.
 It is useful to show the weekly cycles.

-  The results from `uploads/distrib_results.csv` should also be copied into file `times/monthly_times_distrib.xls`, in tab 'uploaded' that allows to compute the ratio of number of explored photos / number of photos uploaded by hour of day.